Abbas-Hussain-byte/primetrade_assignment/README.md

-# Full-Stack MERN Task Management Application
+# MERN Task Management Application

-A robust full-stack application for managing tasks, built with the MERN stack (MongoDB, Express, React, Node.js).
+A robust full-stack/backend heavy application for managing tasks, built with the MERN stack (MongoDB, Express, React, Node.js).
 This project demonstrates a production-ready API with Role-Based Access Control (RBAC) and a clean, functional frontend.

 ## 🚀 Features